 DNA and RNA polynucleotide chains are formed by linking the phosphate group of one nucleotide to the sugar of the next one.
 These are linked together by phosphodiester bonds which are covalent bonds specifically found in nucleic acids.
 Dehydration reactions link nucleotides.
 Just like how proteins have N and C termini, DNA has opposite ends, 5' and 3'.
 DNA is anti-parallel because one strand runs 5' to 3' and the other runs 3' to 5'.
 Two strands of DNA are joined by hydrogen bonds between the nitrogenous bases following base-pairing rules: A-T and C-G. A-T forms two hydrogen bonds and C-G forms three hydrogen bonds.
 Bonding of these purines-pyrimidines gives ideal spacing for hydrogen bonding.

 RNA usually exists as a single strand.
 It uses a ribose sugar, instead of deoxyribose and Uracil instead of Thymine.
 The difference is just the Thymine has a methyl group and Uracil doesn't.
 It also follows same base-pairing rules as DNA.
+II.
+Useful Materials

-This website provides interactive flashcards and can help you memorize the 20 amino acids.
+This websiteprovides interactive flashcards and can help you memorize the 20 amino acids.
 It keeps track of how many you get correct and incorrect.
 Then, when you're ready you can take a test and the website will generate different kinds of questions to test your knowledge on the topic!

 This video shows DNA and RNA bonding.
 It explains the components of nucleotides, base pairing specificity, and the main differences between DNA and RNA.